I have collection of old materials about computers. Some of them are hard to find on the Internet, so I decided, to publish them here.

 Intel 8255 Programmable Peripheral Interface (PPI)

 Drawing of the layers of the NMOS version 8255 is here: 8255 layers.
 Drawing is based on the pictures published by Beregnyei Balázs.
 I think it's not online anymore.
-The picture was probably taken with old microscope, metal layer was not visible well and the photograph was stitched properly.
+The picture was probably taken with an old microscope, metal layer was not visible well and the photograph was not stitched properly.
 Anyways it was the only good enough photograph of 8255 on the Internet so I used it.

 That's why some of the originaly straight lines are staircase shaped.
 See GND metal line at the very top.
 Although the the lines are sometimes distorted the connections should be OK as the behavior of the chip could be simulated from this picture.